-Santander Bank, N.A is headquartered in Wilmington and is the 6th largest bank in the state of Delaware.
-It is also the 30th largest bank in the nation.
-It was established in 1907 and as of December of 2013, it had grown to 8,684 employees at 705 locations.
-Santander Bank, N.A's money market rates are 70% higher than the national average, and it has a B+ health rating.
+Santander Bank, N.A is headquartered in Wilmington and is the 5th largest bank in the state of Delaware.
+It is also the 33rd largest bank in the nation.
+It was established in 1907 and as of March of 2017, it had grown to 9,167 employees at 674 locations.
+Santander Bank, N.A has an A health rating.

 |FDIC Certificate #||29950|

 |Annual Interest Income||$558.5MM|

 |Deposits||Q1 2017vs Q1 2016||$60.17B$62.15B|

 Always verify rates and promotions with the bank or credit union.
 We are not Santander Bank, N.A; we are a rate comparison website and cannot provide official rates or promotions.